 The lighting is kind of bad because they were done in the wee hours of the morning.

-ride home I stopped in the alley close to my house and put this one up.
+Then this morning after the long ride home I stopped in the alley close to my house and put this one up.
 Because alleys need love too.

 Last yarnbomb of the day was on my way into work I bombed the Bomber sign.